Richardaeld/google_translate_game/README.md

 + [Arjun Khara](https://www.youtube.com/watch?v=OV8MVmtgmoY) - First discovered idea of rotating 3d object here
     + Used idea of a single box to contain all moving objects and faces of a card or 3D object.
     + Used idea's from his code to help understand how and were to place items like 'backface-visability' and 'transform-style' to create desired effect.
-+ [MDN web docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript) - Invaluable source of information about JavaScript, HTML, and CSS
++ [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript) - Invaluable source of information about JavaScript, HTML, and CSS
     + Used a piece of code to allow background to travel entire vertical length of page.
     + The idea used was a container that rotates 180 degrees with the aid of 'backface-visability: hidden' and 'transform-style:preserve-3d'.
     + Used code placement (ex where to place 'backface-visability') and ideas to help with rotating the cards on the board.